-We recognise the impact of wider environmental factors in a child's life that may be a threat to their welfare and/or safety (extra-familial harms) and aim to be outward facing so that we can effectively assess the risks and issues in the wider community when considering the well-being and safety of our pupils.
+We recognise the impact of wider environmental factors in a child's life that may be a threat to their welfare and/or safety (extra-familial harms)1 and aim to be outward facing so that we can effectively assess the risks and issues in the wider community when considering the well-being and safety of our pupils.
 To do this we work across agencies as described in Working Together to Safeguard Children and are responsive to local agendas.

-Adults across St Gabriel's RCHStake all welfare concerns seriously and encourage children and young people to talk to us about anything that worries them.
+Adults across St Gabriel's RC High School take all welfare concerns seriously and encourage children and young people to talk to us about anything that worries them.
 In order to help young people achieve this, school leaders will foster an open, honest and transparent culture whereby children and staff feel listened to and that their concerns are acted upon.

-All adults across St Gabriel's RCHSknow that Safeguarding is a non-negotiable and we are vigilant to Safeguarding risks.
+All adults across St Gabriel's RC High School know that Safeguarding is a non-negotiable and we are vigilant to Safeguarding risks.

-All adults at St Gabriel's RCHSwill always act in the best interests of the child.
+All adults at St Gabriel's RC High School will always act in the best interests of the child.

-&lt;sup>1 KCSIE 2023 Paragraph 23 states: All staff, but especially the designated safeguarding lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
+1 KCSIE 2024 Paragraph 21 states: All staff, but especially the designated safeguarding lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
 Extrafamilial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual abuse (including harassment and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, serious youth violence, county lines and radicalisation.